Success Under Masiello

 Back-To-Back MAAC Titles | Three Postseason Berths | Two 20-Win Seasons | 100% Graduation Rate

-Steve Masiello is in his fifth year as Head Coach of the Manhattan men's basketball team.
+Steve Masiello is in his seventh year as Head Coach of the Manhattan men's basketball team.

-During his tenure in Riverdale, he has experienced unprecedented success while leading the Jaspers to back-to-back MAAC Championships and subsequent trips to the NCAA Tournament.
+During Masiello's tenure with Manhattan, he has experienced unprecedented success while leading the Jaspers to back-to-back MAAC Championships and subsequent trips to the NCAA Tournament.

-In last year’s run to the program’s second-straight MAAC Championship, the Jaspers capped the season with seven wins over their final nine games and were an impressive 9-4 over the final two months of the season.
-The strong finish is nothing new for a Masiello-coached squad, as the Riverdale-based institution is 28-10 in the months of February and March over the last three years, including 20-6 since the start of the 2013-2014 campaign.
+In leading the program to its second-straight MAAC Championship in 2014-2015, the Jaspers capped the season with seven wins over their final nine games and were an impressive 9-4 over the final two months of the season.
+The strong finish is nothing new for a Masiello-coached squad, as the Riverdale-based institution is 33-17 in the months of February and March over the last four years, including 25-13 since the start of the 2013-2014 campaign.

 Leading the charge in Manhattan's run to the 2015 MAAC Championship was Emmy Andujar, who earned First Team All-MAAC accolades after ranking among the top-five in the circuit in scoring, rebounding, field goal percentage, assists and steals.
 Additionally, Andujar, who also earned MAAC All-Tournament Team honors, graduated as the first player in school history to notch 1,300 points, 750 rebounds, 350 assists and 150 steals.